Increasing decoherence rate of Rydberg polaritons due to accumulating dark Rydberg atoms: Conclusion

 \section{Conclusion}

 In this work, we systematically studied the transmission of a probe field propagating through a Rydberg EIT system, in which the DDI strength was in the weak interaction regime.
-As shown in Fig.~2(a), we observed the distorted output of a long Gaussian input probe pulse.
-The distortion was enhanced with a stronger input probe Rabi frequency, $\Omega_{p0}$.
-Such a phenomenon was unable to be predicted by the theoretical model, which only considered the DDI between the bright Rydberg atoms as demonstrated by Fig.~2(b).
-According to the further experimental data shown in Figs.~3-5, there existed atoms in the dark Rydberg states which were not driven by the coupling field.
-The dark Rydberg atoms came from the decay of the bright Rydberg atoms.
-Without the interaction with the coupling field, the dark Rydberg atoms accumulated.
-The dark and bright Rydberg atoms had the DDI effect with each other.
-As the number of dark Rydberg atoms increased due to the accumulation, the DDI effect on the bright Rydberg atoms became larger.
-Equivalently, in the EIT system the DDI-induced attenuation of the probe field increased with time.
+We observed the distorted output of a long Gaussian input probe pulse.
+Such a phenomenon was unable to be predicted by the theoretical model, which only considered the DDI between the bright Rydberg atoms.
+According to the further measurements, we explained that the distortion was due to the extra attenuation.
+This phenomenon was caused by a much larger DDI-induced decoherence rate due to the atoms accumulating in the dark Rydberg states.
+The population in the dark Rydberg states was transferred from the bright Rydberg state in an unexpected high rate.
+We attribute the high transfer rate to the superradiance of transitions induced by the black-body radiation.
+Using a theoretical model to take into account the effect that population accumulates in some dark Rydberg states and the dark Rydberg atoms cause an extra DDI-induced decoherence rate, we can successfully explain the experimental data.